bonitasoft/bonita-doc/md/set-up-kpis.md

 This page presents two implementation options for creating KPIs and integrating them to business processes:

-## Create a KPI using the Bonita BPM Studio KPI feature
+## Create a KPI using the Bonita Studio KPI feature

 This implementation option is preferred if you do not wish to manipulate database connection settings and SQL queries manually when writing your KPI data.
-The Bonita BPM Studio assists you in setting your connection and automatically generates the SQL insertion queries for you.
+The Bonita Studio assists you in setting your connection and automatically generates the SQL insertion queries for you.

 Keep in mind that this implementation option has some drawbacks: